 Citizens of 45 eligible countries are able to complete the simple online Australian visa application and obtain one of two electronic Australian visa types, the ETA or eVisitor visa for Australia.

 Both the ETA and eVisitor visa allow eligible citizens to visit Australia multiple times within a one-year period, with a maximum 90-day stay allowed with each entry.
 It allows travel to Australia on a holiday or as part of a cruise, to visit friends and family, or for a business trip.

-Valid business activities with the e visa for Australia types include:
+Valid business activities with the online visa types for Australia include:

-- Participating in a conference, trade fair or seminar (as long as the applicant is not being paid by organizers to take part).
+- Participating in a conference, trade fair or seminar (as long as the applicant is not being paid by organisers to take part)

-These types of visa for Australia also allow holders to study or train for up to 3 months, but not if study is the main reason for the trip.
+These types of visa for Australia also allow holders to study or train for up to 3 months, but not if studying is the main reason for the trip.